 Q: What if I don't receive notification about an admissions decision by the posted decision date?

 A: If you have not received an e-mail from our office by the posted decision date, you may e-mail us at email@example.com and include your email address.
 Please do not call our office with this particular inquiry as we are unable to provide any applicant information over the phone.

 A: Deferrals are granted on a case by case basis and usually for only compelling reasons.
-If granted, generally PhD admits can only defer admission for a year and MS admits for a quarter.
-Deferral petition requests are due by April 11 for PhD admits and by April 30 for MS admits.
-Requests for deferrals should be sent to Jayanthi Subramanian at email@example.com.
+If granted, generally MS admits can only defer admission a quarter.
+Deferral petition requests are due by April 11 for MS admits.
+Requests for deferrals should be sent to Jayanthi Subramanian at firstname.lastname@example.org.
 Co-terms cannot defer admission.